canonical/opensearch-dashboards-operator/docs/tutorial/4-interactive-access.md

 (tutorial-4-interactive-access)=
-#  4. Interactive Access

-# Access Opensearch Dashboards
+#  4. Access Opensearch Dashboards

-Assuming that you have a virtual environment available (as described in Step 1.[Set up a virtual environment](/tutorial/1-set-up-the-environment), open a browser and type there the following URL:
+Assuming that you have a virtual environment available (as described in Step 1.[Set up a virtual environment](/tutorial/1-set-up-the-environment)), open a browser and type there the following URL:

 ```text
 http://<dashboards_juju_public_address>:5601
 ```

-The address of the unit is available in the juju status output of the opensearch-dashboards unit.
+The address of the unit is available in the `juju status` output of the opensearch-dashboards unit.
 For example, in the output from Step 2.
 [Deploy](/tutorial/2-deploy), this would be `10.163.9.173`.

 You should see something like this: